gnganesh99/DKL_on_STM/readme.md

 Deep-Kernel-Learning for STM

 Deep Kernel Learning (DKL) method is used for automated discovery of structure-property correlation using a scanning tunneling microscope.
 The deep kernel consists of a deep neural network combined with a standard Gaussian Process (GP) kernel, such as a radial basis function (RBF).
 The DNN had three layers with the first, second, and third layers consisting of 64, 64, and 2 neurons respectively, with ReLu activation function in the first two layers.
 The output of the last layer was treated as inputs to the RBF kernel of the GP regression.
 The DKL uses open-source python package AtomAI (https://github.com/pycroscopy/atomai) for image processing and feature extraction, while GPax (https://github.com/ziatdinovmax/gpax) was used for the DKL-based training and GP regression.
 These were integrated with LabView programs to access the STM controls.
+The "DKL_Labview_interface.vi" program shows the execution process used in the experiment

-The colab program "Workflow_DKL_STM.ipynb" demonstrates the workflow of the DKL based on ground truth data.
+The colab program "Workflow_DKL_STM.ipynb" provides a walkthrough of the DKL workflow.
+Here the DKL experiment is simulated on the ground truth grid data.

 Experimental Implementation